python-parsy/parsy/docs/methods_and_combinators.rst

    .. function:: bind(fn)

-      Returns a parser which, if ``parser`` is successful, passes the result to ``fn``, and continues with the parser returned from ``fn``.
+      Returns a parser which, if the initial parser is successful, passes the result to ``fn``, and continues with the parser returned from ``fn``.
       This is the monadic binding operation.

    .. function:: sep_by(sep, min=0, max=inf)

-      Like :meth:`Parser.times`, this returns a new parser that repeats ``parser`` and collects the results in a list, but in this case separated by the parser ``sep`` (whose return value is discarded).
+      Like :meth:`Parser.times`, this returns a new parser that repeats the intial parser and collects the results in a list, but in this case separated by the parser ``sep`` (whose return value is discarded).
 By default it repeats with no limit, but minimum and maximum values can be supplied.